-[Based on the different assumptions and/or technique adoption for the above-mentioned implementations aspects, and based on 6 companies’ technical inputs, 3 companies have come to the conclusion that 1dB receiver desensitization target is achievable by self-interference cancellation capability, while other 3 companies have come to the conclusion that 1dB receiver desensitization target is not achievable or is challenging based ontechnology roadmaps that are viewed by the 3 companies as viable in the current time or foreseeable future.]
+Based on the different assumptions and/or technique adoption for the above-mentioned implementations aspects, and based on 6 companies’ technical inputs, companies have come to the following conclusions:

+1dB receiver desensitization target is achievable by self-interference cancellation capability according to 3 companies.

+1dB receiver desensitization target is not achievable or is challenging based on existing technology and technology roadmaps that are viewed as viable in the current time or foreseeable future according to 3 companies.

 9.2.2 Co-channel inter-sub-band co-site inter-sector interference analysis

-Editor's note: This section captures the typical assumption of RF requirements and analysis results.

 9.2.2.1 Summary table for co-channel inter-sub-band co-site inter-sector interference analysis

-Editor's note: This section captures the summary table which is based on co-channel inter-sub-band co-site inter-sector interference analysis framework.